bobthecow/fig-standards/proposed/psr-1-coding-style-guide/0400-constants-properties-and-methods.md

 reasonable scope.
 That scope may be vendor-level, package-level, class-level, or function-level.

 Prefix all properties with a visibility declaration.
-The `static` declaration, when present, goes before the visibility declaration.

     <?php
     namespace Vendor\Package;